vairome/k8s-app/README.md

 # PERN Stack K8s Application

-The project consists of a simple CRUD using React App as a client created to send numbers to a PostgresDB using a Express.js REST Api server.
+The project consists of a simple CRUD using React App as a client created to send numbers to a PostgresDB using a Express.js REST Api server, and also have a Nginx Ingress controller and ArgoCD deployment to monitor any changes.

 ## To test the app locally, yo have to follow the next steps